-2.5 Measurement Geography Type 2: Straight Line or Airline Buffer
+2.5 Measurement Geography Type 2: Straight Line or Airline Buffer (2010 EAT-III & ECHO)

 Note: The Buffer Wizard has been replaced with the Buffer Tool in the ArcMap Toolbox.
 The Buffer Wizard tool is still available through the Menu Tools->Customize->Commands->Tools.
+Steps updated in version 5.0.

 This measurement places a buffer around a point or polygon and the radius of the buffer is equal at all points.
 This is useful in measuring the general context of a person.
 While the street network buffer (see next protocol) focuses on street distances, pedestrians do not always walk on streets and in some locations, the straight line or airline buffer may well capture parts of the environment accessible to pedestrians through parks, parking lots, trails, and informal paths.
+This is particularly applicable in more suburban areas or in core cities that have been redeveloped in a superblock fashion.

-It should be noted that we also use very small buffers in defining intersections, largely to eliminate classification errors from slightly offset intersections.
-This is complex to describe briefly, so see chapter 6 for more detail.
+It should be noted that in the TCWS study we also used very small buffers in defining intersections, largely to eliminate classification errors from slightly offset intersections.
+This is too complex to describe briefly, so see chapter 6 for more detail.